ErenYeager29/AD-CRTeamer/depth/AMSI.md

     public static extern IntPtr LoadLibrary(string name);

     // Change the memory protection flags on a region of memory
-    // We use this to change RX (read-execute) â†’ RWX (read-write-execute)
+    // We use this to change RX (read-execute) → RWX (read-write-execute)
     // so we can overwrite the function bytes [DllImport("kernel32")]
     public static extern bool VirtualProtect(